onaio/onadata/docs/data.rst

 Sort submitted data of a specific form using existing fields
 -------------------------------------------------------------
-Provides a sorted list of json submitted data for a specific form by Specifing the order in which the query returns matching data.
+Provides a sorted list of json submitted data for a specific form by specifing the order in which the query returns matching data.
 Use the `sort` parameter to filter the list of submissions.The sort parameter has field and value pairs.

 ::